calculquebec/cq-formation-cip201/doc/en/monitoring/user-portal.rst

     .. figure:: ../../images/portal-processes-and-threads.png

   - The network file system usage.
-  - Shared resources of the compute node:
+  - The compute node’s shared resources:

     - Ethernet and Infiniband bandwidth.
     - Local storage usage (number of operations, bandwidth, total usage).
     - Electrical power used.

-For more images and more information, see the `documentation section here
+For more images and information, see the `documentation section here
 <https://docs.alliancecan.ca/wiki/Portail#Statistiques_des_t%C3%A2ches>`__
-(at the time of writing, the wiki page is only available in French).
+(at the time of writing, that wiki page is only available in French).

 Niagara job statistics
 ----------------------